Canon T4i vs Olympus E-410

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T4i and Olympus E-410 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T4i and the E-410 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the E-410 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T4i and E-410 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Olympus E-410 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Olympus E-410?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.